Armagh Senior Hurling Championship: History

 The trophy presented to the winners is the Jimmy Carlisle Cup.
 The winner qualifies to represent their county in either the Ulster Senior Club Hurling Championship or the Ulster Intermediate Club Hurling Championship, depending on the winner's recent record when competing at provincial level.
 Following their 2013 success, Cúchulainn's represented Armagh in the Ulster Intermediate Club Hurling Championship, leaving Armagh without representation in the Ulster Senior Club Hurling Championship for that year.
 Keady became the first Ulster Intermediate Champions from Armagh in 2007 and to date they are the first and only representatives from the county to reach the Ulster Senior Final, doing so in 2010.

 Format

 Group stage

-The 5 clubs start in the groups stage.
+The 6 clubs start in the groups stage.
 Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed four group games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
 The top two teams in the group qualify for the final.

 Knockout stage

+Semi-Final: The 1st placed team faces the 4th placed team and the 2nd placed team faces the 3rd placed team.

-Final: Teams that finished 1st and 2nd place in the group stage contest the final.
+Final: The winners of the semi-final contest the final.
 The winning team are declared champions.